The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/advanced-astrologian-guide.md

 Cards and Minor Arcana do not stack with themselves or each other, including from different Astrologians.
 However, Divination does stack with any existing card or Minor Arcana buff, and it stacks multiplicatively.
 This means that instead of being 6% + 6% = 12% damage buff, it’s actually 1.06 * 1.06 = 12.36% damage buff.
 This doesn’t seem significant on its own, but the same kind of multiplicative buff interaction is compounding with all other active raid buffs, and everyone is aligning the highest burst damage portions of their rotations with these stacking raid buffs, and it quickly becomes quite significant.
 This is the basis of coordinated raid burst, and it’s a huge part of what makes Astrologian good instead of okay.

 Because card buffs only last 15 seconds, we also want to do this on a smaller scale whenever we’re playing regular cards by trying to play your cards on the right person at the right time.
-Part of this decision is made for you based on what you draw and what Seals you do or don’t need, but you still have the freedom of deciding when you play your card within a nearly 30 second window, because there’s no penalty for holding onto a card as long as you play it before you need to draw another one.
+Part of this decision is made for you based on what you draw and what Seals you do or don’t need, but you still have the freedom of deciding when you play your card within a nearly 30-second window, because there’s no penalty for holding onto a card as long as you play it before you need to draw another one.

 Optimizing your card usage like this can be daunting, and it’s not the most important thing about playing Astrologian by a long shot, but it’s definitely something to be aware of.
 The value of your card buffs can vary hugely (literally double in some cases) depending on whether you’re giving out cards during people’s individual burst or if you’re giving people cards when they’re in the lower DPS valleys of their cycles.
 For instance, you don’t want to give a Summoner a card right after they’ve refreshed their DoTs and are just going to be spamming Ruin for the next 15 seconds; you want to give them a card when they’re going to refresh their DoTs with the card active or when they’re going into Trance.